microsoft/react-native-windows-samples/docs/hermes.md

 In order to break on locations during boot, you can either

 - `debugger` statements during boot sequence will pause the runtime waiting for debugger to connect
-- Set break point and refresh the bundle through the Dev Server.
+- Set a break point and refresh the bundle through the Dev Server.
 The runtime will wait for debugger to attach.

 ### Steps to enable heap profiling